Table of Contents

 White background photos are effective for your product pages while Jewelry photos like the one above can be good for social media; however, don’t forget the boundary of the creative freedom associated with it.
 Every time you shoot photos, may it be for your business website or social media, make sure that your subject remains to be the star despite the props so that you’re still selling without being too salesy.
 Don’t let it get lost in the background.

 Additionally, you can use other colored backgrounds without overpowering your piece.
 After all, some gemstones look more attractive in dark backgrounds while others, depending on cuts, look better on white/bright backgrounds.
 Check out some of the jewelry background ideas we’ve made for you in the link below.

 5 Different Jewelry Background Ideas You Need to Know

 Are you on the hunt for the best background for jewelry photography?
 Are you just starting out your jewelry business and curious to know how to spice up your jewelry…

 2. You shoot photos under poor lighting conditions

 Jewelry photos captured under poor lighting condition sabotage your sales because it makes your jewelry look unattractive.
 Lighting is the key to stellar product photos.
 It helps you capture clear and bright-looking photos so that your customers don’t have to move closer to the screen to examine its details thoroughly.

 There are many lighting setup ideas you can use in your next photoshoot.
-You can do side lighting, backlighting, or use a soft, diffused lighting source like a lightbox, which is the next most recommend after natural lighting.
+You can do side lighting, and backlighting, or use a soft, diffused lighting source like a lightbox, which is the next most recommended after natural lighting.
 Natural lighting is the easiest and most accessible, not to mention its even distribution of light.